sergey-shandar/public/notes/info/README.md

 `(1 + 4)/3 = 5/3 = 1 + 2/3` bits

+It is less compact than arithmetic encoding because the states are not evenly distributed.
+It works better if the `0` state is the most probable.

 ## Probability

 It's a measure of our ignorance (0% and 100% - absolute knowledge, 50% - absolute ignorance), so it's subjective, not objective.
 For example, poker.